 [(1A) Subsection (1) does not apply in relation to Wales.

 (1B) If it appears to the Secretary of State that it is expedient that a joint board should be established as the local planning authority for two or more areas, each of which is the whole or part of a Welsh county or county borough, he may by order—

-(a) constitute those areas or parts as a united district for the purposes of thi
+(a) constitute those areas or parts as a unit

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Violent disorderThe offence of violent disorderViolent disorder can be tried in the magistrates' court or the Crown Court.
 These offences will normally be dealt with in the Crown Court.
 However, there may be cases involving minor violence or threats of violence leading to no or minor injury, with